Precision Gait Analysis for Dogs

 See What Your Eyes Can't

-PAWSCHECK maps your dog's skeletal structure in real-time, tracking joint angles, stride length, and weight distribution frame by frame.
-It detects the subtle 2-3% gait changes that are invisible to the naked eye - months before they become a visible limp.
+PAWSCHECK maps your dog's movement, tracking joint angles, stride length, and weight distribution frame by frame.
+It is designed to surface small movement asymmetries that can be hard to see by eye, often before they become an obvious limp.

 - Joint position tracking across every frame